VaporyDestiny/Html-Notes/HTML-CSS Notes/Domain 3/D3 Notes.md

 : Anchor elements are link
 :They look like this `<a>`
-:We use the `href=""` attribute for the link destination
+:We use the `href=""` attribute for the link destination : We use the `target=_"blank"` attribute to make the link open in a new tab

 ```html
 <a href="example.com">example.com </a>